504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • Read-aloud testing (strongest evidence at this age)

-• Minimal homework (Barkley recommends eliminating homework entirely for K to 2 students with ADHD)
+• Minimal homework (Barkley recommends eliminating homework entirely for K to 2 learners with ADHD)

 • DRC with simple, positively-framed targets ("Kept hands to self during circle time")